UNITED REFORMED CHURCH

 The St Andrew’s installation of OpenLP uses a library and associated files saved in a Dropbox.
 If you are preparing or rehearsing plans which will be used in the church you may use this library.
 Be aware that you are using the live library and any changes you make are permanent and affect all users of this library!

-To connect, first request access to the Dropbox from the webmaster.
+To connect, first request access to the Dropbox from the website manager.
 Install Dropbox on your computer if it isn't already installed.
 Once you receive the invitation to join the OpenLP Dropbox, accept it and wait for it to sync.
 Check that you can see the OpenLP folder and its contents with green blobs in each folder icon showing that the sync is complete (blue blobs mean it is not).

 Open a command window by right-clicking on the Windows symbol at the bottom right of your screen and selecting 'Command prompt' or 'Windows PowerShell' - not the options with '(Admin)' after the name.